 In 2012, after exhausting the creative possibilities of Powerpoint Presentations, she left the engineering world and began studying her favourite instrument, the bassoon, with Christopher Sales in Calgary.
 In 2013 she was accepted to the UBC School of Music.
 At UBC she studied modern bassoon with Jesse Read and Julia Lockhart, and baroque bassoon with Katrina Russell.
 She played in the UBC Symphony Orchestra, the UBC Early Music Recorder Ensemble, and participated in Early Music Vancouver’s Baroque Orchestra Mentorship Programme led by conductor and harpsichordist Alexander Weimann.
 Kerry graduated from UBC in 2017 with a BMus in Bassoon Performance.

-Kerry lives on Salt Spring Island where she plays in the Bach on the Rock Chamber Orchestra, the Baroque Ensemble of Salt Spring Island (BESSIE) and the Faire Wyndes Quintet on Gabriola Island.
+Kerry lives on Salt Spring Island where she plays in the Bach on the Rock Chamber Orchestra, the Wind Warning Quintet, and the Faire Wyndes Quintet on Gabriola Island.
 She is the principal bassoonist of the Civic Orchestra of Victoria.

 John Kyle – Secretary and Treasurer